Use this form to give us your feedback or report any problems you experienced finding information on our Website.

 Please refer to www.lordabbett.com under the "Portfolio" tab for a complete list of holdings of the Fund, including the securities discussed above.

-In regards to sector positioning, health care remains the largest overweight, primarily concentrated in the health care providers and services industry.
-We continue to focus on select health care providers that we believe should benefit from an increase in the insured population due to the implementation of the Patient Protection and Affordable Care Act.
-Within the financials sector, we maintained the portfolio's significant underweight to the REITs industry due to concerns regarding overall valuations.
-We reduced the portfolio's exposure to the materials sector, mostly within the chemicals industry, as select companies' reward-to-risk ratios no longer justified an investment.
-The utilities sector remains a large underweight, as we find more compelling investment opportunities in other segments of the market.
+In regards to sector positioning, the health care sector remains the Fund's largest relative overweight, despite decreasing the Fund's exposure.
+We continue to focus on select health care companies that we believe should benefit from expanded coverage under the Patient Protection and Affordable Care Act, favorable demographic trends, and efforts to mitigate overall health care costs.
+In addition, the Fund is underweight the financials sector relative to the index.
+Within the sector, the Fund's largest underweight lies within real estate investment trusts (REITs) due to concerns regarding overall valuations.
+Also, the utilities sector remains a large underweight, as we find more compelling investment opportunities in other segments of the market.

 Performance data quoted is historical.
 Past performance is not indicative of future results.
 Current performance may be higher or lower than the performance quoted.
 The investment return and principal value of an investment in the Fund will fluctuate so that shares, on any given day or when redeemed, may be worth more or less than their original cost.
 To obtain performance data current to the most recent quarter-end, go to quarter ending performance on our Website or call Lord Abbett at (888) 522-2388.